 Before you start negotiating with a buyer, you should make sure that they’re financially qualified.
 If a buyer is really interested, they won’t hesitate to provide you with proof of funds.
 If you decide to accept an offer, you have the right to examine the buyer’s situation and background.
 Ask the buyer about their requirements and be ready to submit any documents they might ask for.

 During the appraisal process, the buyer will assess the business’s potential value.
 You can also offer financing to help the process move forward.
 Due diligence is crucial as you and the buyer will identify the deal-breakers.

 If you have followed all the previous steps, closing the deal will be straightforward.
 You and the buyer want to close the deal to guarantee the best outcome.
 You and your team should always be ready with the necessary documents to estimate when the deal will be closed.
 Take daily actions until the deal is closed and keep the momentum going.
 It might take a few weeks, but your effort will be worth it.

-Selling your business might be a chance to start a new business venture or provide you with enough funds to retire and pursue your passion.
+Selling your business might be a chance to start a new venture or provide you with enough funds to retire and pursue your passion.
 You need to be as organized as possible while selling your business to land the best offers.
-Keep all your documents ready, and don’t be afraid to get a little bit aggressive while negotiating.
+To boost up the process, you need to keep all your documents ready, and don’t be afraid to get a little bit aggressive while negotiating.
 After all, you know what your business is worth.

 Alan Walker is an entrepreneur, digital nomad, writer and educator.
 Alan runs his own blog and review website dedicated to writing services — Stressays.com.
 He puts a lot of work into writing cohesive and informative reviews and digging the information.
 He also manages a subreddit called r/Stressays that is aimed at helping students study more effectively.